 The diffusion is repeated over the entire model domain

 The impact of topographic diffusion is minor compared to the bed elevation change driven by parcel erosion or deposition (sand and mud routing effects).

 Notes for modeling best practices¶

-Stop simulations before the delta reaches a grade condition, where the topset slope is equal to background slope S0.
+Stop simulations before the delta reaches a condition where the topset slope is equal to the background slope parameter (S0).
+When the background slope is reached, the transport capacity of sediment through the delta is diminished such that channels “clog” up and trigger model instabilities.
 This is really only an issue for large domains run for long duration.

 Use a sufficient number of water and sediment parcels (> 2000).
 Too few parcels will result in a rough water surface, irregular sediment deposition, and a rough bed elevation.